mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-0-0.md

 ## 5. Privacy Consideration

-There are no privacy considerations that are specific to this DID Method specificiation.
-Privacy considersations and requirements are the responsiblity of a particular platform implementation and the classes of "DID Objects" supported by that platform.
+There are no privacy considerations that are specific to this DID Method Namespace Specification.
+Privacy considersations and requirements are the responsiblity of the particular platform Implementor - taking into consideration the classes of "DID Objects" processed by that platform.

 The syntax and construction of a "DID Object" Identifier and its associated DID Document ensure that no Personally Identifiable Information (PII) is exposed by these constructs.